 Black Hat has been an industry leader in providing and facilitating cutting edge security briefings and training for over two decades.
 Driven by innovation and research, the annual conferences provide attendees various avenues to learn and progress in the different sectors of information security.
 This year, in partnership with The SecOps Group, Black Hat is pleased to announce its own certification: Black Hat Certified Pentester (BCPen).

 What is Black Hat Certified Pentester Certification?

 The Black Hat Certified Pentester (BCPen) is an intermediate level exam, intended to be taken by professional pentesters, bug-bounty hunters, red and blue team experts, SOC analysts and anyone wanting to evaluate or appraise their existing knowledge in topics involving hands-on pentesting.
-This practical, in-person exam covers a wide variety of topics and in order to successfully complete each section, attendees will have to obtain flags associated with every topic.
+This practical, virtual exam covers a wide variety of topics and in order to successfully complete each section, attendees will have to obtain flags associated with every topic.